Wide band power detector to control microwave

 Everyone knows the famous logarithmic detectors from

-Analog Device expands recently his detector family with the ADL5519
+Device expands recently his detector family with the ADL5519 which is still

 The assembly presented below integrates a dual channel